-So if 2 people complete the entire course- the one with the best time wins overall, the other person that finished wins 2nd place, and the person that finished the next furthest element in the fastest time wins 3rd place.
+So if two people complete the entire course- the one with the best time wins overall, the other person that finished wins 2nd place, and the person that completed the next furthest element in the fastest time wins 3rd place.

 Our Prizes: For first place we used a Giant (7oz) Hershey Bar.
 2nd place team received two Regular (1.55oz) Hershey Bars and 3rd place received a small bag of Snack-Sized Hershey Bars, which they promptly shared with everyone else at the party!

 A birthday party is always more fun and festive with props!
 Fans of the show know that many competitors come up with “Warrior Nicknames” and often wear some outlandish get-ups while they compete.
 So it would be fun to give everyone a few minutes to think of a warrior nickname and choose from a few capes and masks, colorfully printed headbands, hair chalk, or even an American Ninja Warrior hat!

 I love it when cakes fit the theme!
 For our party, we made a sheet cake with red, white, and blue stars on it made of fondant, but I love this cake from the Christensen Clan that she made for her son's 7th birthday!